xen-42/outer-wilds-third-person-camera/README.md

 - Remove crosshair
 - Add helmet and ship console GUI to camera screen
 - Add dream player model
-- Should go first person when:
--   Interacting with grabby things
--   Interacting with grabby guys
+- Should go first person when: Interacting with grabby things; Interacting with grabby guys
 - Do the wake up particle effects when waking up in the stranger.